jewels86/Laserblue/design/1-basics.md

 ### Node Degree $d$
 The node degree, represented as $d$, is the number of other satellites one satellite should be connected to at once.
 The node degree scales with the number of nodes in the network.
+### Byzantine Tolerance $f$
+Byzantine tolerance, denoted as $f$, refers to the maximum number of faulty or malicious nodes that the network can tolerate while still functioning correctly.
+The value of $f$ is determined based on the total number of nodes in the network and the specific consensus algorithm being used.
+### VRF Seed Entropy $H$
+The VRF seed entropy $H$ is a measure of the randomness and unpredictability of the seed used in the Verifiable Random Function (VRF).
+High entropy ensures that the seed is difficult to guess or reproduce, which is crucial for maintaining the security and integrity of the VRF.
+### Reputation Weights $\alpha$, $\beta$, $\gamma$, $\delta$
+Reputation weights, denoted as $\alpha$, $\beta$, $\gamma$, and $\delta$, are parameters used to quantify the importance of different aspects of a node's behavior in the network.
+These weights are used to calculate the overall reputation score of a node, which influences its trustworthiness and reliability within the network.

+- $\alpha$: This weight represents the importance of a node's uptime.
+A higher $\alpha$ value indicates that consistent availability is highly valued in the network.
+- $\beta$: This weight signifies the importance of accuracy in the data provided by the node.
+A higher $\beta$ value means that nodes providing accurate and reliable data are more trusted.
+- $\gamma$: This weight measures the importance of low latency in the node's performance.
+A higher $\gamma$ value indicates that nodes with faster response times are preferred.
+- $\delta$: This weight accounts for penalties assigned to nodes for misbehavior or malicious activities.
+A higher $\delta$ value means that nodes with a history of misbehavior are more heavily penalized in their reputation score.

+By adjusting these weights, the network can prioritize different aspects of node performance and behavior, ensuring that the most reliable and trustworthy nodes are given higher reputation scores.
+### Epoch Length $T_{epoch}$
+Epoch length, denoted as $T_{epoch}$, is the duration of a single epoch in the network.
+It defines the time interval during which specific operations or events are executed.
+The length of an epoch can vary depending on the network's requirements and the nature of the tasks being performed.

+A well-defined epoch length is crucial for maintaining synchronization and coordination among the nodes in the network.
+It ensures that all nodes perform their operations within the same timeframe, which helps in achieving consensus and maintaining the overall integrity of the network.

+Factors influencing the choice of epoch length include the network's latency, the complexity of the operations, and the desired level of security.
+By carefully selecting an appropriate epoch length, the network can optimize its performance and ensure efficient and reliable operation.

 ## Key Concepts
 ### Epoches